Missing 12-year-old boy spent the night in an Ohio Target

 A 12-year-old boy reported missing over the weekend was discovered Monday morning at an Ohio Target store, where he’d apparently spent the night, authorities said.

-Scott Varner, the spokesperson for Franklin County Children Services, said the child’s parents reported him missing Sunday.
+Scott Varner, spokesperson for Franklin County Children Services, said the child was reported missing by his parents on Sunday.
 It’s believed he spent the night at the location, police told NBC affiliate WCMH of Columbus.

 Varner said by email, “This was a runaway situation.”

-Officers unsuccessfully searched the area, which includes a number of retailers, for the boy's parents before they handed him off to Franklin County Children Services, she said.
+The boy was transferred to a children’s services facility, and he was reunited with his parents Monday afternoon, Varner said.

-He was reunited with his parents at a children's services facility Monday afternoon, Varner said.
+The Columbus Division of Police did not immediately respond to NBC News’ requests for comment.